dgatf/msrc/README.md

 - Shunt resistor sensor.
 Multiplier = 1000 / (ampgain * resistor(mΩ))

 #### 7.3.4.
-Airspeed sensor
+Airspeed

+Use differential pressure analog sensor MPXV7002.
 Vcc for the airspeed sensor must be 5V.
-The maximum readable output the sensor is 3.3V due to the rp2040 ADC range : 0-3-3V The limits the maximum speed to about 120km/h.
+The maximum readable output the sensor is 3.3V due to the rp2040 ADC range : 0-3-3V
+The limits the maximum speed to about 120km/h.
 Over 3.3V output the reading is the same as for 3.3V.
 It won't damage the rp2040 as Vout current is 0.1mA.
 If higher speed measurement (up to 170km/h) is needed, an stepdown has to be added.
 But this is still not added to the code.